ghiscoding/Angular-Slickgrid/README.md

 You might notice that all demos are coded with mocked dataset in each of the examples, that is mainly for demo purposes, but you might be wondering how to connect this with an `HttpClient`?
 Easy... just replace the mocked data, assigned to the `dataset` property, by your `HttpClient` call and that's about it.
 The `dataset` property can be changed or refreshed at any time and it will be reflected in the grid, which is why you can use local data and/or connect it with a `Promise` or an `Observable` with `HttpClient` (internally it's just a SETTER that refreshes the grid).
 See [Example 24](https://ghiscoding.github.io/Angular-Slickgrid/#/gridtabs) for a demo showing how to load a JSON file with `HttpClient`.

 ## Main features
-You can see some screenshots below and some instructions below and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/Angular-Slickgrid/wiki).
+You can see some screenshots below and visit the [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) website.

 ## Troubleshooting Section